astreum/whitepaper/README.md

 Astreuos is an accounts based blockchain which primarily works by keeping track of all the accounts and their details such as the balance, number of transactions and storage.

-Astreuos includes storage and compute protocols which are essential to the digital services.
+Astreuos includes storage and compute protocols.

 The motivation for building Astreuos is to build a better blockchain for creating trusted smart contracts and price mechanisms for currency stability.

 Astreuos features trust-less consensus, permission-less access and great security for users.

-These features empower anyone in the world with uncensored access and benefit from the platform.
+These features provide everyone in the world with uncensored access of financial and digital empowerment from the platform.

+digital empowerment

 Astreuos aims to be a competitive platform for digital services by: